 Type of Questions in the NEET Biology section

-According to their source, the questions in the Biology section of the NEET question paper can be divided into three types:
+According to source of NEET preparation, the questions in the Biology section in NEET question paper can be divided into types given below:

 - NCERT-based: Approximately 68-70 questions in the examination are directly from the NCERT books.
 They can be easily attempted by those who have read the NCERT syllabus religiously.